FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 Only if this is not the case, the test report MUST describe the Traffic Profile in a detail sufficient to imply how Trial Forwarding Ratio should be calculated.

-{::comment}

-    MB76: MUST is an absolute requirement (i.e., there is no exception):
-            1. MUST This word, or the terms "REQUIRED" or "SHALL", mean that the definition is an absolute requirement of the specification.
-            SHOULD This word, or the adjective "RECOMMENDED", mean that there may exist valid reasons in particular circumstances to ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course.

-    VP: Reformulate.

-    MK: Edited.

-    VP: DONE: Apply stricter conditional requirements.
-    E-mail: explain conditional requirements.

-{:/comment}

 &nbsp;
 : Trial Forwarding Ratio MAY be expressed in other units (e.g., as a percentage) in the test report.